fresh2dev/ShinyStudio/README.md

     -e USERID=1000 `
     -e USER=$env:USERNAME `
     -e PASSWORD=password `
-    -e MOUNTPOINT="/host_mnt/c/Users/$env:USERNAME/ShinyStudio" `
+    -e CONTENTPATH="/host_mnt/c/Users/$env:USERNAME/ShinyStudio" `
     -e SITEID=default `
     -p 8080:8080 `
     dm3ll3n/shinystudio
 ```

-> Notice the unique form of the path for the `MOUNTPOINT` variable in
+> Notice the unique form of the path for the `CONTENTPATH` variable in
 > the Windows setup.

 Once complete, open a web browser and navigate to